WildChlamydia/wildchlamydia.github.io/lagenda/index.md

 LAGENDA dataset has been created by [LayerTeam](https://developers.sber.ru/portal/products/layer) for age and gender recognition tasks.

-The key features of this dataset are as follows:
+The key features of tgihis dataset are as follows:

 - Includes a total of **67 159** images from [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) featuring **84 192** individuals with ages from **0** to **95**.
 - Near perfect balance for all ages up to **~65** years, achieved by balancing ages and genders within each age group with a step of 5.
 See our paper for the details.